-32. To test whether a candidate variety meets the DUS criteria, it is compared with varieties that are a matter of common knowledge.
+- 32. To test whether a candidate variety meets the DUS criteria, it is compared with varieties that are a matter of common knowledge.
 To satisfy the requirement of distinctness, a candidate variety must be clearly distinguishable from all other varieties whose existence is a matter of common knowledge.
 The varieties are called the varieties of common knowledge.
 Varieties of common knowledge for UPOV purposes are explained in detail in document TGP/3.

-No comparison will be made against varieties where propagating material is not available.
-However, a comparison is not required because the variety is not considered to be a variety of common knowledge.

-33. A systematic individual comparison may not be required against those varieties of common knowledge which are within a group known to have specific expressions of characteristics reliably ensuring that the variety will be sufficiently distinct from the candidate variety.
+No comparison will be made against varieties where propagating material is not available. - 33.
+A systematic individual comparison may not be required against those varieties of common knowledge which are within a group known to have specific expressions of characteristics reliably ensuring that the variety will be sufficiently distinct from the candidate variety.
 These characteristics or the expressions in these characteristics can therefore be used to reduce the number of varieties of common knowledge against which a systematic individual comparison is required.

-Examples of characteristics for the reduction of varieties of common knowledge could be that
+Examples of characteristics for the reduction of varieties of common knowledge to be considered for the comparison could be that